wdporter/acim/src/workbook/part-i/16-i-have-no-neutral-thoughts/index.md

 :::

-2. There is no more self-contradictory concept than that of <q>idle thoughts</q>.
+2. There is no more self-contradictory concept than that of “idle thoughts”.
 What gives rise to the perception of a whole world can hardly be called idle.
 Every thought you have contributes to truth or to illusion; either it extends the truth or it multiplies illusions.
 You can indeed multiply nothing, but you will not extend it by doing so.